civisanalytics/civis-python/docs/source/user_guide.rst

         return ...

 Whatever function you define, it needs to have a ``client`` argument.
+If it's not provided, an actual API client object will be created.
 Throughout this function, the ``client`` object has to be used to interact with the Civis API.
+It is through this argument that you as a developer can pass in a custom API client object.

 When you're testing your functions in your test suite, you might have code like this: